hp4k1h5/agora/docs/bots/README.md

 while they are under active development the documentation is a TODO.
 Their param and return signatures are liable to change.

+## running the bots

+From the command line, type `bots ls` to view your available bots.
+To start a bot, type `bots start {yourbotname}`.
+To stop one, type `bots stop {yourbotname}`.
+You can change the active symbol on the options passed down, by adding a `$symbol` to the command.

+If you start a bot twice, the first bot will be stopped before the bot is started again with new params.

 ## development

 Work is in development on a socket based interface to allow independent bot runtimes that can be monitored from the iexcli interface.